ChislucaAna/QPlot/README.md

 🤝 Contributing

-We welcome contributions to enhance QPlot!
+I welcome contributions to enhance QPlot!
 Please fork this repository, make your changes, and submit a pull request